-- 58. References will be checked upon receipt to ensure that all questions have been answered satisfactorily and that information is not contradictory or incomplete.
+- 60. References will be checked upon receipt to ensure that all questions have been answered satisfactorily and that information is not contradictory or incomplete.
 The referee will be contacted to provide further clarification where appropriate, e.g. if some answers are vague or insufficient, or contradictory information has been provided.
 The reference will be compared for consistency with the information on the candidate's application form.
-Discrepancies between the reference and the application form will be discussed with the candidate at interview. - 59.
-Where a reference appears incomplete or other concerns arise, the school will carry out one of the following actions: - Call the referee to discuss the reference further - Email the referee the reference for confirmation of its accuracy - 60.
+Discrepancies between the reference and the application form will be discussed with the candidate at interview. - 61.
+Where a reference appears incomplete or other concerns arise, the school will carry out one of the following actions: - Call the referee to discuss the reference further - Email the referee the reference for confirmation of its accuracy - 62.
 The recruitment panel will ensure that any past disciplinary action or allegations disclosed as part of a reference are considered carefully when assessing the candidate's suitability for the role.
-If this involves safeguarding or potential safeguarding concerns, the DSL will be consulted to help assess the candidate's suitability. - 61.
-Before making a decision not to appoint a candidate based on an unsatisfactory reference, the recruitment panel will consider if HR advice is necessary.
-Once the decision is made, the Headteacher will record this on the recruitment file as the reason for non-appointment. - 62.
+If this involves safeguarding or potential safeguarding concerns, the DSL will be consulted to help assess the candidate's suitability.

+- 63. Before making a decision not to appoint a candidate based on an unsatisfactory reference, the recruitment panel will consider if HR advice is necessary.
+Once the decision is made, the Headteacher will record this on the recruitment file as the reason for non-appointment. - 64.
 All members of staff who provide a reference will be responsible themselves for checking the content to ensure that it only contains factual and verifiable statements.
 If there is any doubt about whether to include information, caution will be exercised and it will be omitted.
-Alternatively, advice will be sought from a senior figure, e.g. the Headteacher or the chair of governors.
+Alternatively, advice will be sought from a senior figure, e.g. the Headteacher or the chair of governors. - 65.
+When obtaining and checking references, each school will: - Not accept open references, e.g. to whom it may concern. - Not rely on applicants to obtain their reference. - Ensure any references are from the candidate's current employer and have been completed by a senior person with appropriate authority. - Obtain verification of the individual's most recent relevant period of employment where the applicant is not currently employed. - Secure a reference from the relevant employer from the last time the applicant worked with children, where applicable. - Always verify any information with the person who provided the reference. - Ensure electronic references originate from a legitimate source. - Contact referees to clarify content where information is vague or insufficient. - Compare the information on the application form with that in the reference and take up any discrepancies with the candidate. - Establish the reason for the candidate leaving their current or most recent post. - Ensure any concerns are resolved satisfactorily before appointment is confirmed.